Your Guide to Knocking Down a Wall

 Everything You Need to Know to Remove an Interior Wall

 If you’ve been daydreaming about having a clear view from your kitchen into your living room, removing a wall may be your next home project.
 This job takes some research and careful planning, so you should set aside at least a week for the preparation, demolition and repair.

 Here’s what you need to know about creating an open-concept floor plan.

-Removing a non-load bearing wall will run you between $300 to $1,000 according to HomeAdvisor.com.
+Removing a wall can cost anywhere between $300 and $10,000 depending on the scope of the entire project.
+Non-load bearing walls run between $300 to $1,000 according to HomeAdvisor.
 Cost factors include the size of the wall, expert advice and repairs to your ceiling, floor and adjacent walls post-removal.

-If your wall is load bearing, tearing it down is a bigger job in a few ways.
-It will cost you between $3,200 and $10,000 or potentially more, depending on the scope of the job and if your home is multi-level.
-In most cases when removing a load bearing wall, you will have to replace support from where the wall was with a horizontal structural beam or a horizontal structural beam and post.
+If your wall is load bearing, tearing it down is a bigger job for a few reasons.
+It will cost you between $3,200 and $10,000 or more, depending on the scope of the job and if your home is multi-level.
+In most cases when removing a load bearing wall, you will have to replace support from where the wall was with a horizontal structural beam or a beam and post.
 This should not be done without professional assistance.

 Now is the time to figure out what’s inside your wall and safely prepare to knock it down.
 Walls that contain HVAC vents, plumbing or electrical should be removed with caution.

-If your wall has an electrical outlet, hire an electrician.
-Hiring a professional is usually the safest option.
+If your wall has an electrical outlet, hiring a professional is usually the safest option.
 This also applies to any piping or ventilation in your walls.
 Have a contractor to eliminate, move or cap off any utilities to avoid damage or code violations.